Frequently Asked Questions

 Can I apply if I am not a Canadian citizen?

 Pursuant to the Public Service Employment Act, S.C.
-2003, c.
-22, preference is given to Canadian citizens, but persons having permanent resident status in Canada or a work permit for Canada may apply.
-If there are sufficient qualified applicants who are Canadian citizens, the selection will be confined to those applicants.
+2021, c.
+23, s.
+281, preference is given to Canadian citizens and permanent residents, but persons having a work permit for Canada may apply.
+If there are sufficient qualified applicants who are Canadian citizens or permanent residents, the selection will be confined to those applicants.

 Can I apply if I hold degree from a non-Canadian university?